 Almost one year is over; this young orchid had produced a baby!

 Our little Nobile Dendrobium orchid was sitting quietly in the greenhouse throughout the whole summer; without saying a word.
 She had a mini baby.
 Mother and child both standing in the same pot; and we had them indoor before the autumn arrived.

 The baby is now half the mother size; and she is attached with three half opened leaves.

 She is a mother of two on 24th August 2011.
 A family of three small orchid plants have been transplanted to a new black plastic flower pot indoor.

-Try growing young orchids from different types of orchids and enjoy more exciting Nobile Dendrobium orchid growing behaviours?
+Try growing baby orchids from different types of orchids and enjoy more exciting Nobile Dendrobium orchid growing behaviours?